5 Ways to Develop Elite Agility in Invasion Sports

 Should we be doing more to improve agility?
 Exploring a progressive agility program

-Agility can be defined as an ‘open’ skill due to the reactive nature.
-However, many athletes train agility as a ‘closed’ skill where change of direction is pre-planned around obstacles such as poles, cones, lines and ladders.
+Agility can be defined as an ‘open’ skill due to its reactive nature.
+However, many athletes train agility as a ‘closed’ skill where change of direction (CoD) is pre-planned around obstacles such as poles, cones, lines and ladders.
 This ‘closed’ skill is also known as change of direction speed (CoDS).
 It is important to note that this closed skill rarely occurs in invasion sports and is most notably used in sports such as cricket and baseball (running between wickets or around bases).
-This is why open environment sports require a sport-specific stimulus to find transfer when looking to improve agility.
+This is why open-environment sports require a sport-specific stimulus to find transfer when looking to improve agility.

 Agility can be broken down into three components cognitive, physical and technical (11).
-The ladder or obstacles (cones, poles) are often used to develop the technical aspect of agility.
-These being feet placement, adjustment of steps to accelerate and decelerate, body lean and posture.
-It has been shown that pre planned side steps result in; greater lateral foot placement, greater lateral movement speed, increased hip abduction, greater forward foot displacement while showing lower knee joint angles and lesser forces through the knee than unplanned side stepping (1, 8, 12).
+The ladder or obstacles (cones, poles) are often used to develop the technical aspect of agility, these being feet placement, adjustment of steps to accelerate and decelerate, body lean and posture.
+It has been shown that pre-planned side steps result in; greater lateral foot placement, greater lateral movement speed, increased hip abduction, and greater forward foot displacement while showing lower knee joint angles and lesser forces through the knee than unplanned side stepping (1, 8, 12).

-A study by Wheeler & Sayer (12), demonstrates and explains the technical differences between pre-planned and unplanned side steps.
+A study by Wheeler & Sayer (2010) demonstrates and explains the technical differences between pre-planned and unplanned side steps (12).
 The researchers found significant differences in lateral movement speed and foot position between unplanned and pre-planned side stepping.
-Pre-planned side-stepping conditions demonstrated greater lateral movement speed and greater forward displacement of the foot compared to unplanned side stepping.
+Pre-planned side-stepping conditions demonstrated greater lateral movement speed and greater forward displacement of the foot compared to unplanned side-stepping.
 The greater lateral movement speed in the pre-planned side-step indicates that movement was directed towards the intended direction change.

 The greater forward displacement of the foot in the pre-planned side-step may have been due to the lack of reactive stimulus.
 The unpredictable nature of the unplanned side-step may benefit from having the foot closer to the centre of mass making movement in either direction easier.
 This research demonstrates a decision-making element limits lateral movement speed during a side-step and therefore, creates a technically different movement as foot placement patterns were different between unplanned and pre-planned side steps.

 Another study also showed greater lateral foot placement and therefore greater hip abduction (away from the midline of the body) during planned vs unplanned side stepping (8).
-The authors also noted initial knee adduction (towards the midline of the body) moments during planned side stepping suggesting during early stance, movement of the centre of mass (CoM) is initiated toward the stance foot.
-However, during unplanned side stepping, knee moment was towards abduction indicating an immediate response to redirect the CoM away from the stance foot.
+The authors also noted initial knee adduction (towards the midline of the body) moments during planned side-stepping suggesting during early stance, movement of the centre of mass (CoM) is initiated toward the stance foot.
+However, during unplanned side-stepping, the knee moment was towards abduction indicating an immediate response to redirect the CoM away from the stance foot.
 Why is this important?
-According to the authors, these results suggest during the planned side-step, the subjects completed weight acceptance then executed the turn.
+According to the authors, these results suggest during the planned side-step, the subjects completed weight acceptance and then executed the turn.
 In contrast, during the unplanned side-step, the subjects attempted to initiate the turn at initial contact.

-CoDS drills do not replicate the technical aspects of agility as each of these technical aspects are preparing for a sharp rapid change in velocity in response to a sport specific stimulus.
+CoDS drills do not replicate the technical aspects of agility as each of these technical aspects is preparing for a sharp rapid change in velocity in response to a sport-specific stimulus.
 We know that pre-planned agility (CoDS) and unplanned agility manoeuvres are independent qualities .
 Running your feet quickly through a ladder or cones whether it be forwards or laterally, does not provide the same stimulus as preparing and performing a rapid step, the footwork and body posture do not match.

 To make the cognitive component of agility easier to understand, it can be renamed into decision-making speed and accuracy.
 This can be broken down further into visual scanning, anticipation, pattern recognition and knowledge of situations (13).
 While these four cognitive attributes are important, they are applied differently when it comes to attacking and defending agility.

 Attacking agility involves evasion to maintain possession while defensive agility involves moving to position to pressure the attacker for a turnover or tackle (13).
-The thought process between the two agility scenarios are quite different.
+The thought process between the two agility scenarios is quite different.
 Here are some examples of an attacking player in any invasion sport – which way is he (the defender) moving?
 Can I fake a pass?
-Is there space for me to maneuverer this direction?
+Is there space for me to manoeuvre in this direction?

-As stated in the review by Young and colleagues, the correlation between C0DS and agility is only 29 % when averaged out over four studies (13).
+As stated in the review by Young et al. (2015), the correlation between CoDS and agility is only 29 % when averaged out over four studies (13).
 However, when averaged out over all six studies in this area, the correlation was only 21 %.
-Since both 21 % and 29 % values are well under 50 % commonality, it indicates C0DS and agility are independent skills.
+Since both 21 % and 29 % values are well under 50 % commonality, it indicates CoDS and agility are independent skills.
 In other words, being quick at changing direction does not necessarily mean you will also be quick in your sporting scenarios when there’s a reactive decision-making component.

-To really assess the importance of this decision-making element of agility in invasion sports, we can compare this attribute between higher and lower standard of players.
-If the higher skilled group of players are better at the test, the quality assessed by that test can be said to be more important for performance in that sport (3).
+To really assess the importance of this decision-making element of agility in invasion sports, we can compare this attribute between higher and lower standards of players.
+If the higher-skilled group of players are better at the test, the quality assessed by that test can be said to be more important for performance in that sport (3).

-Young and colleagues showed that the higher standard of players perform better in an agility test but not in a CODS test (13).
-In this review, they found the higher standard players typically produce faster decision-making times compared to lower standard players in netball and rugby league (5, 6).
+Young and colleagues showed that the higher standard players perform better in an agility test but not in a CODS test (13).
+In this review, they found that higher-standard players typically produce faster decision-making times compared to lower-standard players in netball and rugby league (5, 6).
 In a study with Australian Rules football players, professional players were found to be slightly faster and more accurate in their decisions when reacting to an attacker changing direction than elite junior players (2).
-Similar results were observed in soccer where elite players were faster and more accurate in anticipating the pass direction in a one on one situation compared to recreational players (11).
-Furthermore, higher standard players are less susceptible to fakes and steps (7,9).
+Similar results were observed in soccer where elite players were faster and more accurate in anticipating the pass direction in a one-on-one situation compared to recreational players (11).
+Furthermore, higher-standard players are less susceptible to fakes and steps (7,9).